camrobert/SalesforceMarketingCloud/Challenge/AMP-E01/README.md

 Sample data is provided to ensure you can follow the tasks and reproduce the required outcomes.<br/>

 ### How this exercise works
-1. Firstly, make sure you have watched the introductory video here: [Introduction to If Statements in AMPscript](https://youtube.com/cameronrobert)<br/>
+1. Firstly, make sure you have watched the introductory video here: [Introduction to IF Statements in AMPscript](https://youtu.be/zpYzHklr_3M)<br/>
 2. Once you've learnt the basics on IF Statements in AMPscript, you can download the challenge brief here: [AMP-E01 IF Statements 1](AMP-E01%20IF%20Statements%201.pdf)<br/>
 3. The challenge will require the use of some sample data for the IF Statements, which you can download here: [AMP-E01.csv](AMP-E01.csv)<br/>
 4. Follow the instructions provided in the AMP-E01 brief, solving each task in order.<br/>
-5. If you get stuck and need help, you can watch me solve each of these tasks in this video: [AMPscript Exercise AMP-E01 - IF Statements 1](https://youtube.com/cameronrobert)<br/>
+5. If you get stuck and need help, you can watch me solve each of these tasks in this video: [AMPscript Exercise AMP-E01 - IF Statements 1](https://youtu.be/ybucW4cCxME)<br/>

 ### Sample Data Extension
 ![AMP-E01 Sample Data Extension](AMP-E01.png)